-For students who entered the program before the Fall of 2011, consult the bulletin for the year you declared your major (click here for undergrad info prior to F11).
+For students who entered the program before the Fall of 2018, consult the bulletin for the year you declared your major.
 Students who would like to switch to the new curriculum should consult their advisor.

 To complete the Undergraduate program in Anthropology at San Francisco State, a student must complete 39 units of classes which are divided into three types:

 At least one upper division course (Area 1, Area 2, or electives) must be taken in each of the three subfields: biological, cultural/visual, and archaeology.
 No more than 6 units can be taken in internships (ANTH 695), independent study (ANTH 699), and teaching (ANTH 685) combined.

 Courses taken in fulfillment of major requirements must be taken for a letter grade (no CR/NC).

 ANTH 305 GW: Writing Anthropology must be completed with a grade of C or better before enrolling in other upper division courses.